Ursula K. Le Guin, famed science fiction and fantasy writer, dies at 88

 The acclaimed author penned everything from short stories to children's books, but was best known for her work in the science fiction and fantasy realm.

+Le Guin's stories challenged traditional ideas of power, gender and race with stories of young wizards, dragons and outer space.

+She is perhaps best known for her Earthsea series, beginning with "A Wizard of Earthsea" in 1968.
+They are set on the archipelago world of Earthsea, where language is power, and a young wizard learns about morality and consequences.

-She won numerous Hugo awards, science fiction's most prestigious honor, for titles including "The Left Hand of Darkness," "The Dispossessed," and "The Word for World is Forest."
+She won five Hugo awards, science fiction's most prestigious honor, for titles including "The Left Hand of Darkness," set on the planet of Gethen where fixed gender identity doesn't exist; "The Dispossessed," which Le Guin called an "anarchist utopia" novel, and "The Word for World is Forest," where colonists from Earth have enslaved the native planet population.

+Le Guin took many standard tropes of the fantasy and sci-fi genres and left them behind or turned them on their heads.
+Her books avoid simple black-and-white moral victories, and don't draw stark distinctions between good and evil.
+Her main characters often address conflict not with a big sword battle or fight, but with brains.

+The US Library of Congress designated Le Guin a Living Legend in 2000, for her significant contribution to America's cultural heritage.

 She had lived in Portland for almost 60 years and had lived in the same house for the past 36 years.